DmitriyZ/fury-tcp/README.md

-Fury TCP producer can generate maximum number of simultaneous TCP.
+Fury TCP producer can generate maximum number of simultaneous TCP connections.
-By one TCP Fury App it's can be 50k simultaneous connections.
+One TCP Fury App can hold only 50k simultaneous connections.

 Use:
     run main method in Main class.